nvieira-mcgill/alala/docs/index.rst

 ======
-Alala
+alala
 ======

 A pipeline for the Wide-field Infra-Red Camera (WIRCam) and MegaCam instruments at the Canada-France-Hawaii Telescope (CFHT).
 Does stacking, astrometry, PSF photometry and aperture photometry.

-Named after the ʻAlalā, the Hawaiian crow, known for its intelligence and flying ability.
+Named after the ʻalalā, the Hawaiian crow.

 Sections:
      * `Installing the required dependencies <https://alala.readthedocs.io/en/latest/#installing-the-required-dependencies>`_